0xAbdullah/FS2PWN/README.md

 # SF2PWN
-First Step to pwn (FS2PWN) is script to automate some task.
+First Step to pwn (FS2PWN) is script to automate some tasks.

  - Ping sweep.
  - Hostname discovery.